Definition and Purpose

 The following guidelines therefore are aimed at minimizing confusion and creating efficiencies for hosting visitors.

 This document serves to summarize the types of visitors that the CVM hosts, the visit planning and approval process, and the related services that the College will provide to the host and to the visitor.
-Casual short term (less three months with no CVM appointment) are processed solely by each department.
-The HR office can guide and assist if there are questions concerning departmental casual visits.
-The need for a visa or CVM appointment will trigger OHR processing.
+Casual short term (less three months and no CVM appointment) are processed solely by each department.
+The Office for International Affairs & Professional Programs can guide and assist if there are questions concerning departmental casual visits.
+The need for a visa or CVM appointment will trigger OIAPP processing.

 Types of Visitors and Status at Cornell

 There are two types of visitors to the CVM: those involved in clinical patient/animal contact (exclusive of the DVM clinical internship and residency program); and those involved with laboratory based research.
 All formal visitors to the CVM, as defined above, must fall into one of the following six categories: